jaericho/jaericho.github.io/_posts/2020-08-28-Big-Bang-Theory-Recut.md

 * 137 of 281 episodes are required.
 (49%)
 * 40 episodes are *maybe's* that could be added for more depth or are very funny.
 * Season 9 and 12 tied for the most required episodes.
-(16 episodes, 67%)
+(16 episodes, 67% of each season.)
 * Season 3 has the fewest required episodes.
 (7 episodes, 30%)

 I'll have to re-watch the series for a third time after I complete this list, so I may be completely sick of the show by the third time through.